PatrickLisiecki/codepath-capstone/README.md

 ### Description and Purpose

-This project is designed to analyze soccer teams' performance data, providing users with a detailed understanding of each team's strengths and weaknesses.
-By evaluating offensive metrics like goals, dangerous attacks, shots, and shots on target, the tool offers insights into a team's offensive capabilities, while defensive stats reveal areas of vulnerability.
+This project is designed to be a platform where users can create, edit, update, and delete posts for organizing local pickup soccer matches.

-The app will also feature a machine learning model that predicts Premier League match outcomes, such as Manchester City vs Arsenal, based on an external dataset.
+The app will also feature a forum for user interactions, and for viewing user posts and upcoming games.

-Additionally, it includes a news feed to keep users informed on the latest updates about teams and players, and a platform where users can create, edit, update, and delete posts for organizing local pickup soccer matches.
+Additionally, it includes a news feed to keep users informed on the latest updates about teams and players, and

 ### Inspirations

-The inspiration behind this app is to give bettors a competitive edge when deciding on Premier League matchups, providing critical analysis and predictions to help them make informed decisions.
-By offering deep insights into team performance and outcomes, the app equips users with valuable data that enhances their chances of making successful bets.
+The inspiration behind this app is to foster an open and welcoming sports community by giving users access to local soccer pickup and sports events in their localities.

 ## Tech Stack